Leaving Certificate Geography

 Despite

 this diversity, some unifying threads emerge.
-Varied uses of
+Varied uses of spices are an integral part of food

 preparation, and are used to enhance the flavor of a dish and create unique